-Session 4: Presentation by Mercy for
+88 Session 4: Presentation by Mercy for

-Animals
+89 Animals

-- 90 The GSSB frequently welcomes external stakeholder input for the GSSB work program 2023-2025 on - 91 various topics of interest to international standard setting.
-The Chair welcomed Zoë Sigle, global - 92 corporate engagement manager at Mercy for Animals.
-The following points were presented to the - 93 GSSB:

-- Mercy for Animals is a global non-profit animal farm protection organization based in the United States.
-It is known for its undercover investigations to improve animal welfare standards in the supply chain. - Regarding the GSSB, Mercy for Animals is interested in contributing insights to animal health and welfare Topic Standards. - The use of animals in the supply chain is ubiquitous: 1.2-2.7 trillion aquatic animals are used for feed, over 60 billion land animals are used for food, and over 192 million animals are used for scientific research. - Focusing on the five freedoms of animal well-being is critical.
+90 The GSSB frequently welcomes external stakeholder input for the GSSB work program 2023-2025 on 91 various topics of interest to international standard setting.
+The Chair welcomed Zoë Sigle, global 92 corporate engagement manager at Mercy for Animals.
+The following points were presented to the GSSB: 93 94 Mercy for Animals is a global non-profit animal farm protection organization based in the United 95 States.
+It is known for its undercover investigations to improve animal welfare standards in the 96 supply chain.
+97 Regarding the GSSB, Mercy for Animals is interested in contributing insights to animal health and 98 welfare Topic Standards.
+99 The use of animals in the supply chain is ubiquitous: 1.2-2.7 trillion aquatic animals are used for 100 feed, over 60 billion land animals are used for food, and over 192 million animals are used for 101 scientific research.
+Focusing on the five freedoms of animal well-being is critical.
 These include; 1.
-Freedom from hunger, malnutrition, and thirst; 2.
+Freedom from 102 103 hunger, malnutrition, and thirst; 2.
 Freedom from fear and distress; 3.
-Freedom from heat stress and discomfort; 4.
+Freedom from heat stress 104 and discomfort; 4.
 Freedom from pain, injury, and disease; 5.
-Freedom to express normal behavioral patterns. - Business considerations include how animal welfare, corporate procurement policies, and external stakeholder responses influence one another. - The caged confinement of laying hens is a key work area at Mercy for Animals and relevant to the GSSB. - While several national and regional governments have taken steps to improve the welfare of laying hens, investors are increasingly acknowledging the risks associated with the mistreatment of animals, including in regulations, the market, and corporate reputation. - Over 120 global companies have adopted cage-free egg commitments in their supply chains, in sectors such as food services, hospitality, food manufacturers, restaurants, and retailers.
+Freedom to express normal 105 behavioral patterns.
+106 Business considerations include how animal welfare, corporate procurement policies, and 107 external stakeholder responses influence one another.
+108 The caged confinement of laying hens is a key work area at Mercy for Animals and relevant to the 109 GSSB.
+110 While several national and regional governments have taken steps to improve the welfare of 111 laying hens, investors are increasingly acknowledging the risks associated with the mistreatment 112 of animals, including in regulations, the market, and corporate reputation.
+Over 120 global companies have adopted cage-free egg commitments in their supply chains, in 113

+114 sectors such as food services, hospitality, food manufacturers, restaurants, and retailers.

-- 115 The increasing prevalence of meaningful public commitments to animal welfare and global 116 progress reporting are steps in the right direction. - Regarding GRI Topic Standards, Mercy for Animals recommends that more corporate attention 117 118 be given to animal welfare in supply chains, creating species-specific standards, and establishing 119 more quantitative reporting of inputs that aim to meet the five freedoms. - 120 Key areas are expanding existing collaboration areas between companies and NGOs, 121 acknowledging the scale and severity of animal suffering, and raising public concern for bills, 122 statutes, and regulations. - Following a brief conversation among GSSB members about how existing GRI Standards in the 123 - 124 Sector and Topic programs address animal welfare concerns, the Chair thanked Mercy for Animals - 125 for their input.
+- The increasing prevalence of meaningful public commitments to animal welfare and global progress reporting are steps in the right direction. - Regarding GRI Topic Standards, Mercy for Animals recommends that more corporate attention be given to animal welfare in supply chains, creating species-specific standards, and establishing more quantitative reporting of inputs that aim to meet the five freedoms. - Key areas are expanding existing collaboration areas between companies and NGOs, - acknowledging the scale and severity of animal suffering, and raising public concern for bills,statutes, and regulations. - 123 Following a brief conversation among GSSB members about how existing GRI Standards in the - Sector and Topic programs address animal welfare concerns, the Chair thanked Mercy for Animalsfor their input. - Session 5: Any other business and

-Session 5: Any other business and 126 close of the meeting 127
+127 close of the meeting

-- This document does not represent all No other business was raised, and the Chair closed the public meeting at 14.08 Central European 128 - 129
+- No other business was raised, and the Chair closed the public meeting at 14.08 Central European - 129 Time (CET).